 For those who can tolerate it, a bit of cheese is a great way to get some quality saturated fat in your diet.

 Homogenisation – most milk that you buy in the supermarket has been homogenised.
-This process breaks down the naturally large fat globules in milk into smaller fat globubles.
+This process breaks down the naturally large fat globules in milk into smaller fat globules.
 The smaller molecules will then stay suspended in the jug, rather than separating out and floating to the top of the milk.
 In products with a reduced fat content, some of the fat particles may be skimmed off the top before the milk is homogenised.

 Homogenising milk not only alters the size of the fat globules, but it also rearranges the fat and protein molecules in the milk.
 2 The process also denatures the whey and casein proteins contained in milk with implications for how these nutrients will behave in the human body.

 Research and scientific opinion on whether homogenisation is safe is very mixed.
-However, in my opinon this is a form of processing that alters the chemical structure of something we want to put into our bodies.
+However, in my opinion this is a form of processing that alters the chemical structure of something we want to put into our bodies.
 My verdict: always choose foods as close to their natural state as possible.

-Pastuerisation – a process of heating milk for a short period with the intention of killing of any bacteria.
+Pasteurisation – a process of heating milk for a short period with the intention of killing any bacteria.
 This process was first applied to dairy products in the late 1800s as to cope with the lack of hygeine in urban dairies.
 3 However, today we should have clean enough manufacturing centres where this is not necessary.

 One of the benefits of consuming dairy is that is supports the diverse colonies of bacteria that live in the human gut microbiome.
 However, if milk is processed in such a way that all bad bacteria are killed off, you can bet that the good guys will be destroyed as well.
-Again pastuerisation is a form of processing food, further removing it from its natural state.
+Again pasteurisation is a form of processing food, further removing it from its natural state.

 Health benefits of consuming FULL FAT, fresh (even raw) dairy